A single-projection three-dimensional reconstruction algorithm for scanning transmission electron microscopy data: Materials and methods

-We demonstrate this approach on a toy model consisting of three oxygen atoms which is shown in Fig.~\ref{fig:schematic}(b).
-Forward simulated $\Smat$-matrix components for different Fourier components $\vc{h}$ are shown in Figs.~\ref{fig:schematic}(c-e), plotted with phase and intensity given by the color-wheel in (c).
-The positions of the atoms projected onto the 2D plane are indicated with colored dots and the paraxial shift from these projected positions of each of these atoms is visible.
-Shown in the next row of Fig.~\ref{fig:schematic}, with now just the phase plotted in gray color scale, are first the removal of the phase ramp $e^{2\pi \vc{h}\cdot\vc{r}}$ in (f), the application of the propagation operator $\mathcal{P}(\vc{r},-32$ \AA $)$ in (g) and finally, in (h), the correction of the paraxial shift $\lambda \Delta z \vc{h}$ to reconstruct the atom at nominal height $z=0$ from Fig.~\ref{fig:schematic}(b).
+Forward simulated $\Smat$-matrix components for different Fourier components $\vc{h}$ are shown in Fig.~\ref{fig:schematic}(c-e), plotted with phase and intensity given by the color-wheel in (c).
+The positions of the atoms projected onto the 2D plane are indicated with colored dots and the paraxial shift from the projected positions of each of these atoms is visible.
+Shown in the next row of Fig.~\ref{fig:schematic}, with now just the phase plotted in gray color scale, are first the removal of the phase ramp $e^{2\pi i \vc{h}\cdot\vc{r}}$ in (f), the application of the propagation operator $\mathcal{P}(\vc{r},-32$ \AA $)$ in (g) and finally, in (h), the correction of the paraxial shift $\lambda (z_1-z_0) \vc{h}$ to reconstruct the atom at nominal height $z=0$ from Fig.~\ref{fig:schematic}(b).
 These steps are applied to all components of $\Smat_{\vc{r},\vc{h}}$ and summed over all $\vc{h}$, which as can be seen in Fig.~\ref{fig:schematic}(i) further diminishes the contributions of atoms at different depths to the plane of reconstruction.
-The process is repeated for the other two atoms in Figs.~\ref{fig:schematic}(j) and (k).
-The high spatial resolution exhibited in this reconstructions is the result of their reconstruction from a forward simulated $\Smat$-matrix -- finite signal-to-noise and partial coherence of the STEM probe will limit the fidelity of reconstruction in the experimental case.
+The process is repeated for the other two atoms in Fig.~\ref{fig:schematic}(j) and (k).
+The high spatial resolution exhibited in these reconstructions is the result of their reconstruction from a forward simulated $\Smat$-matrix -- finite signal-to-noise and partial coherence of the STEM probe will limit the fidelity of reconstruction in the experimental case.